SlowMo24/ChangesetMD/README.md

 ------------
 After you have parsed a weekly dump file into the database, the database can be kept up to date using changeset diff files that are generated on the OpenStreetMap planet server every minute.
 This is also possible after you used Partial Replication.
-If you dont need all the history from 2004, you could for example start from january 1 2021 and replicate from the last sequence you already processed.
+If you don't need all the history from 2004, you could for example start from 2021-01-01 and replicate from the last sequence you already processed.

 To initiate the replication system you will need to find out which minutely sequence number you need to start with and